*BLOG* Andy Guy - Net Zero; what are farmers doing already?

 Recent Stewardship schemes have encouraged farmers to trim hedges less frequently which has also been a hidden contributor to the trapping of GHGs on farms.
 By increasing the height of a farm hedge from 1.5m (5ft) to 2.7m (9ft) the amount of carbon trapped in the plants rises by a factor of three.

 Many farmers have changed the way that they establish their crops and have begun to use techniques which disturb the soil less.
 These systems of tillage are not suited to all farms or crops but sales of direct drills and shallow cultivation equipment have been on the rise in recent years.
 The new techniques provide the farmer with two ways to reduce the carbon footprint of their business.
 By reducing the amount of times that the tractor travels across the land the farm requires less diesel and every litre that is not required represents a saving of 2.62 Kgs of CO2.
 The other part of the story is happening underground where the carbon is trapped in the form of humus, organic matter and living things.
 Disturbing the soil brings these to the surface where they are at risk of decomposing quickly and releasing the carbon that makes up the structure of these things.
 In the meantime, the farmer is adding to the organic matter in the land as the roots of the crops reach down into the soil to find moisture and plant nutrients.
-So, by adopting different farming techniques, farmers are already reducing the fossil fuels they burn and, at the same time, preserving and adding more carbon to the soil.
+So, by adopting different farming techniques, farmers are already reducing the fossil fuels they burn and, at the same time, preserving and adding more carbon to the soil. - Renewable energy generation and consumption means that farmers are becoming less reliant on fossil fuels.

 Around 40% of British farmers have installed some form of renewable energy generation on their farms.
 That includes everything from small solar PV arrays on the roof of the farmhouse to large scale solar farms, anaerobic digesters and wind turbines.
 In fact, these farmers are generating far more than they can consume so the surplus is fed into the National Grid and it represents enough energy to power ten million homes.